skyglass/books-online-microservices-demo/README.md

 - ### You successfully deployed Swagger UI with Keycloak JWT Token Authorization, which can be used to easily authorize and test your REST API endpoints
 - #### You successfully deployed Jaeger Distributed Tracing and learned how to trace any request, which spans several microservices.
 You also learned how to add custom tags and logs to any distributed tracing span
 - #### You learned how to propagate JWT Token from one microservice to another and how to add current user information to any distributed tracing span
+- #### You also learned how to use Kubernetes ConfigMap and Secrets to externalize you Spring Boot Microservices Deployment Configuration
 - #### You externally exposed all these tools on your own registerd domain, with secured HTTPS connection
-- #### Now you can share these links to provide Distributed Tracing, Keycloak OAuth2 Authorization and Swagger UI REST API Documentation for your portfolio microservices
+- #### Now you can share these links to provide Distributed Tracing, Keycloak OAuth2 Authorization and Swagger UI REST API Documentation for your Portfolio Microservices

 ## Step-09: Clean-Up: